dotlang/language/doc/RFE.md

 binding decl?
 It appears on the right side of `=`.
 `x: (int->int)` x is a function that given an integer will return an integer.

-? - Instead of making it forbidden to send "current task" to other functions, design core functions so that user can only "query" for its internal data.
+Y - Instead of making it forbidden to send "current task" to other functions, design core functions so that user can only "query" for its internal data.
 `getCurrentTaskChildren`, `getCurrentTaskId`, ...

+? - How are we going to handle toString for different types?

+? - If we see this:
+`process = (x:int -> {`
+we still don't know if we `{` specifies output type or output expression.